 There are two kinds of window replacements that are widely used on the market: retrofit and full-frame installation.

 The cheaper of the two options, retrofit installation is often recommended to customers who want to preserve the existing look of their house.
 In a retrofit installation, new units are inserted into EXISTING frames.
 This installation is less labour intensive and less invasive on the structure of your house.
 There is, however, always a concern that even if done correctly a retrofit still won’t take into account the condition of the frame and may not fully eliminate the problems with existing units.
 These installations are not ideal for older homes as usually the casings, jamb extensions, and the brickmoulds should all be rot and crack free in order for a retrofit replacement to be effective.

 Full-Frame (Brick-to-brick) Window Installations

 Also known as the most thorough and complete window replacement, you can get.
 In a full-frame installation, all window hardware including casings, jamb extensions, and brickmoulds get replaced.
 The existing frame in your windows is torn out literally down to the brick.
 This really ensures there is no hidden moisture or damage left in the structure.
 By cleaning up the rough opening, the installers are also able to better assess the needs of your home.
 This installation also ultimately ensures a longer life for your new windows.
 Because the standard replacement material for these parts is vinyl instead of wood, it will not deteriorate or age as quickly.

 The difference between full-frame and retrofit installation

 Which window installation type is right for you?
 A full-frame replacement, on average costs 15-20% more than a retrofit installation.
-Often, homeowners in Winnipeg will lean toward getting a retrofit simply because it is cheaper.

 But a more appropriate question would be: which installation type is right for your home?